Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 * `delay_on_priority` can be set to **true** or **false**, false means it won't wait and will instantly catch a pokemon if its in priority.
 * `restrict_duplicates` can be set to **false** to catch unlimited number of duplicates.
 If **true**, use `max_duplicates` to control the number of duplicates you can catch.
 * `blacklists` and `whitelists` can be filled with the channel ids to choose where the selfbot should work.
 You can use the `toggle_mode` command to choose which mode it should run in.
+* `avoid` can be filled with all the pokemons that shouldn't be caught automatically.
 * Use the `pokelog` command before performing a trade in order to sync up all your newly caught pokemon.
 * Regularly run `pokelog` to keep the list synchronized.
 Especially, before `clean_trash` as it might result in releasing the wrong pokemon.
 * For args based trading/releasing, always provide the ids in a descending order.